“Research is creating new knowledge” – Neil Armstrong

 - Fast SD and XQD Memory Cards (Transfer your files faster)

-- Lightweight (Ideal for sports photography)
+- Lightweight (Ideal for travel photography and hikes)

 Mirrorless brands I recommend: